 Before he left, Varina asked him to wear an unadorned raglan overcoat, also known as a “waterproof.”
 She hoped the raglan might camouflage his fine suit of clothes, which resembled a Confederate officer’s uniform.
 “Knowing he would be recognized,” Varina later explained, “I pleaded with him to let me throw over him a large waterproof which had often served him in sickness during the summer as a dressing gown, and which I hoped might so cover his person that in the grey of the morning he would not be recognized.
 As he strode off I threw over his head a little black shawl which was round my own shoulders, seeing that he could not find his hat and after he started sent the colored woman after him with a bucket for water, hoping he would pass unobserved.”

-“I had gone perhaps between fifteen or twenty yards,” Davis recalled, “when a trooper galloped up and ordered me to halt and surrender, to which I gave a defiant answer, and, dropping the shawl and the raglan from my shoulders, advanced toward him; he leveled his carbine at me, but I expected, if he fired, he would miss me, and my intention was in that event to put my hand under his foot, tumble him off on the other side, spring into the saddle, and attempt to escape.
+“I had gone perhaps between 15 or 20 yards,” Davis recalled, “when a trooper galloped up and ordered me to halt and surrender, to which I gave a defiant answer, and, dropping the shawl and the raglan from my shoulders, advanced toward him; he leveled his carbine at me, but I expected, if he fired, he would miss me, and my intention was in that event to put my hand under his foot, tumble him off on the other side, spring into the saddle, and attempt to escape.
 My wife, who had been watching me, when she saw the soldier aim his carbine at me, ran forward and threw her arms around me. . . .
 I turned back, and, the morning being damp and chilly, passed on to a fire beyond the tent.”

 Some of the cavalrymen started tearing apart the camp in a mad scramble.
 They searched the baggage, threw open Varina’s trunks, and tossed the children’s clothes into the air.
 “The business of plundering commenced immediately after the capture,” observed Harrison.
 The frenzy suggested that the search was not random.
 The Federals were looking for something: every Union soldier had heard the rumors that the “rebel chief’ was fleeing with millions of dollars in gold coins in his possession.